-Automating your time and attendance system reduces the outdated and sometimes frustrating manual process that administrators, faculty, staff and management must do to keep their records accurate.
+Automating your time and attendance system reduces the outdated and sometimes frustrating manual process that administrators, employees, and management must do to keep their records accurate.
 When you're relying on pen and paper, spreadsheets or other manual processes to track hours, there are many opportunities for errors.
 Automation reduces the chances for human error, which can save time and money.

-Today's higher ed staff members, especially its student workers, are accustomed to using technology in nearly every part of their lives, and work is no exception.
+Today's employees are accustomed to using technology in nearly every part of their lives, and work is no exception.
 They expect their employers to have efficient and accurate workforce management technology in place.
-Whether it is clocking in and out or having more control over their schedules, hours, or PTO, faculty and staff want visibility into their work records.
+Whether it is clocking in and out or having more control over their schedules, hours, or PTO, employees want visibility into their work records.